ulif/diceware-list/README.rst

 Create and check wordlists for use with `diceware`_.

-This is not a `diceware`_ implementation, but a helper to create appropriate wordlists.
+This is not a `diceware`_ implementation, but a helper to create and check appropriate wordlists.

 Currently, we provide three scripts: